discos/doc/about/people.rst

 invited by the :ref:`core developer <core-dev>` to become member of the team.

-Here is the list of Nuraghe contributors:
+Here is the list of DISCOS contributors:

     * :ref:`amelis`